ugo-emekauwa/systems-network-check/README.md

 5. _Cisco UCS Central 2.0 v1_
 6. _Cisco UCS Central 2.0 Lab v1_

-Cisco dCloud is available at https://dcloud.cisco.com.
-Cisco product demonstrations and labs can be found in the Catalog.
+Cisco dCloud is available at https://dcloud.cisco.com, where product demonstrations and labs can be found in the Catalog.

 ## Author:
 Ugo Emekauwa